arikwex/ez-rollup/README.md

 ```
 cd your-project/
 npm init

+// When this was written, I've been using this version of node.
+nvm i 16.13.0
 ```
 Review this code and then run it in the root level of your project.
 This will only copy files in to your project and merge some required